Asbestos Product Liability Lawsuits

 If those manufacturers were still in business today, Borel could file product liability lawsuits against them.
 His claims would be based on two key legal theories:

-• Defective design: The products themselves were inherently dangerous—made with asbestos when safer alternatives existed.
+Defective design: The products themselves were inherently dangerous because they were made with asbestos when safer alternatives existed.

 What If the Manufacturers Filed for Bankruptcy?

-We build this kind of case every day—by identifying exactly which asbestos products our clients worked with and holding the manufacturers accountable, through trust claims or lawsuits.
-You don’t need to remember every product—we’ll do the research.
+We build this kind of case every day: By identifying exactly which asbestos products our clients worked with and holding the manufacturers accountable, through trust claims or lawsuits.
+You don’t need to remember every product.
+We’ll do the research if we don't already have it in our archives.

-If you or a loved one has been diagnosed with mesothelioma, lung cancer, or asbestosis, now is the time to act.
+If you or a loved one has been diagnosed with mesothelioma, lung cancer, or asbestosis, immediate action is essential.
+Every state imposes strict deadlines for filing asbestos claims, and once those deadlines pass, your opportunity for compensation may be permanently lost.

-• Take care of the legal burden so you can focus on your health and your family
+Handle the entire legal process so you can focus on treatment and family